edendao/omniprotocol/README.md

 Interested in building with eden dao protocol? **[Let's collaborate!](https://edendao.typeform.com/to/qrHGVQtx)**

-## Eden Dao Note is an Omnichain ERC20
+## Eden Dao Omnitoken is an Omnichain ERC20

 New DAOs spend too much wasted time agonizing on which chain to launch on.
-Eden Dao illuminates the omnichain path with Note: A gas-optimized, secure ERC20 with simple cross-chain bridging built in.
+Eden Dao illuminates the omnichain path with Omnitoken: A gas-optimized, secure ERC20 with simple cross-chain bridging built in.

-At a high level, to create your own Note, register a [Comptroller](./src/auth/ComptrollerFactory.sol), use that to create a [Note](./src/mint/NoteFactory.sol), and enable the [Omniportal](./src/mint/Omniportal.sol) to mint and burn your note.
-You can also specify an `address underlying` to create a Note "wrapper" token around your existing ERC20.
+At a high level, to create your own Omnitoken, register a [Comptroller](./src/auth/ComptrollerFactory.sol), use that to create a [Omnitoken](./src/mint/OmnitokenFactory.sol), and enable the [Omniportal](./src/mint/Omniportal.sol) to mint and burn your omnitoken.
+You can also specify an `address underlying` to create a Omnitoken "wrapper" token around your existing ERC20.
-As an ERC20 Note, what you use this for is up to you:
+As an ERC20 Omnitoken, what you use this for is up to you:

 0. Wrap your existing tokens to send them across chains
 1. Multi-chain liquidity